- 12/16/14 - The Pesticide Stewardship Alliance Announces 2015 Conference Details

-In light of the recent tragedy in India, The Pesticide Stewardship Alliance is highlighting some important safety points related to good stewardship of pesticide containers.
+In light of the 2013 tragedy in India, The Pesticide Stewardship Alliance is highlighting some important safety points related to good stewardship of pesticide containers.

 - Do not reuse pesticide containers to hold other materials, especially food or beverages!
 This is the law and helps prevent accidental poisonings.